Elephant (album): Songs 8–14

-Artwork
+Artwork and packaging

 Reissues of Elephant often change the color of Meg's dress or Jack's outfit.

+Jack: "Meg is very shy and I'm the extrovert.
+It can be exactly the opposite when we're onstage–sometimes I become innocent and Meg becomes very powerful and energetic.
+Hence the Elephant title–it represents both of us.
+Our personalities onstage and in real life."

+Meg: "And I love the idea of this really innocent creature, the elephant, that's simultaneously big and thunderous."

+— –The White Stripes on how the album's title came to be.

 Similar to the band's other albums, Elephant's cover art and liner notes are exclusively in red, white, and black.
+They were photographed by The Dirtbombs member Patrick Pantano in a Detroit photo studio in late 2002.
 On the reverse side of the US edition, all of the number "3"s are in red (disregarding the authorization notes at the bottom).
 The cryptic symbolism of the album art includes a skull sitting on the floor in the background, as well as peanuts and peanut shells in the foreground, and on the circus travel trunk appears the mark "III", Jack's signature.
 Jack is displaying a mano cornuta and looking at a light bulb intensely, while Meg is barefoot and appears to be crying, with a rope tied around her ankle and leading out of frame.
+Meg said the rope is an elephant reference but decided not to further explain the easter eggs of the album artwork for the audience's sake.
 Both have small white ribbons tied to their fingers.
-In an interview with Q Magazine in 2007, Jack said, "If you study the picture carefully, Meg and I are elephant ears in a head-on elephant.
+In an interview with Q in 2007, Jack said, "If you study the picture carefully, Meg and I are elephant ears in a head-on elephant.
 But it's a side view of an elephant, too, with the tusks leading off either side."
 He went on to say, "I wanted people to be staring at this album cover and then maybe two years later, having stared at it for the 500th time, to say, 'Hey, it's an elephant!'"
+The White Stripes are dressed as what Jack called "dying country stars" as a commentary on modern country music and the leitmotif of the "death of the sweetheart."